 The following analyses include a comparison of a variety of stressors to biological conditions for fish, macroinvertebrates, and algal biomass.
 For each stressor, relative risk is determined for study period and/or waterbody size.
 The analysis uses a binomial designation of good/poor for condition and high/low for stressor concentration.
 These binomial designations are then placed in a two-way contingency table to determine relative risk.
 Two initial ratios are determined.
-The ratio for poor condition given high stressor concentration is compared to the total number of sites having high stressor concentration is compared to the total number of sites having high stressor concentration is compared to the total number of sites having low stressor concentrations, regardless of condition.
+The ratio for poor condition given high stressor concentration is compared to the total number of sites having high stressor concentration, regardless of condition.
+Likewise, the ratio for poor condition given low stressor concentration is compared to the total number of sites having low stressor concentrations, regardless of condition.
 These two ratios are then used to calculate relative risk.
 For each indicator and stressor, the good and fair conditions were collapsed into a good condition for purposes of calculating relative risk.
 Significant relative risk will be determined by applying a 95% confidence, which must remain above 1.0 for risk to be considered significant.